tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 # Introduction

+The migration to PQC is unique in the history of modern digital cryptography in that neither the traditional algorithms nor the post-quantum algorithms are fully trusted to protect data for the required data lifetimes.
+The traditional algorithms, such as RSA and elliptic curve, will fall to quantum cryptalanysis, while the post-quantum algorithms face uncertainty about the underlying mathematics, compliance issues, unknown vulnerabilities, hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.

+During the transition from traditional to post-quantum algorithms, there is a desire or a requirement for protocols that use both algorithm types. {{?I-D.ietf-pquip-pqt-hybrid-terminology}} defines terminology for the Post-Quantum and Traditional Hybrid Schemes.

-This document gives a construction for hybrid key exchange in JOSE.
+This document gives a construction for hybrid key exchange in Javascript Object Signing and Encryption (JOSE) and CBOR Object Signing and Encryption (COSE).
 The overall design approach is a simple, "concatenation"-based approach to use a “hybrid” shared secret.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}
 This document makes use of the terms defined in {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.
 For the purposes of this document, it is helpful to be able to divide cryptographic algorithms into two classes:

 "Traditional" algorithms:  An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
 In the context of JOSE, examples of traditional key exchange algorithms include Elliptic Curve Diffie-Hellman Ephemeral Static {{?RFC6090}} {{?RFC8037}}.
+In the context of COSE, examples of traditional key exchange algorithms include Ephemeral-Static (ES) DH and Static-Static (SS) DH {{?RFC9052}}.

 "Post-Quantum Algorithm":  An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
 Examples of PQC key exchange algorithms include Kyber.